wp-plugins/infusionsoft-affiliates/readme.txt

 If you need help with a custom installation or modification to better integrate into your Infusionsoft application and WordPress site, please contact Jeremy B. Shapiro directly.

 == Changelog ==

+= Version 1.9 =
+* 7/2/2012: Added the ability to disable the plugin on a page by page basis.
+This way, when cloning a page, the previous page won't be set as the redirect

 = Version 1.8 =
 * 2/22/2012: Added support for htmldecode to prevent WordPress from escaping HTML when you actually want HTML.